ethan-young/seccyd-wj-subtests/preregistration/README.md

 For simple effects (effect size 2), we will use simple slopes analysis.
 These tests determine whether the simple effect is different from zero.
-For these effects, we are interested if they are indeed 0, possibly using equivalence testing.
+For these effects, we are interested if they are indeed 0 using equivalence testing.
 We are also interested positive slopes of any size (that are not equivalent to zero).

 For negative slopes, we are interested in effects that are different from the overall main effect of adversity.
 This is where the interaction